 Court Appointed Attorneys

 Chief Judge Anthony Rondolino has determined the current Sixth Judicial Circuit Registry for Court Appointed Attorneys is sufficient to handle the expected caseload for the fiscal year, July 1, 2018 through June 30, 2019.
-Accordingly, the Sixth Judicial Circuit will NOT be soliciting this year for additional attorneys.

 Sixth Judicial Circuit plans to renew all attorneys who currently serve the Registry and will submit this Registry to Justice Administrative Commission (JAC).
 Current Registry attorneys should receive an email from JAC in the next few months with steps which you must take to execute a contract with them for the FY 2018-2019.